davabdallah/Atos-Task/README.md

    configuration as code concept.
     > Please note that in order to obtain a developer edition you may need to contact SonarSource to provide a 14-day trail license.

-7. Install Nexus OSS3 using the official helm chart and the official image, all components should be configured as code and the installation should be persistent.
+6. Install Nexus OSS3 using the official helm chart and the official image, all components should be configured as code and the installation should be persistent.

-8. Build and implement your pipeline for Spring PetClinic Sample Application which should be hosted on your GitHub account.
+7. Build and implement your pipeline for Spring PetClinic Sample Application which should be hosted on your GitHub account.
 Your implementation should showcase the following:
-  a.
-Trunk based development branching strategy.
+    > Trunk based development branching strategy.
-  b.
-Static code analysis (SCA) for every developer change, this should include unit test execution and code coverage report.
+    > Static code analysis (SCA) for every developer change, this should include unit test execution and code coverage report.
 SonarQube quality gates should stop changes that are below the configured levels.
-  c.
-Versioning strategy utilizing GitHub releasing and tagging capabilities.
+    > Versioning strategy utilizing GitHub releasing and tagging capabilities.
-  d.
-Build your containerized application and push it to a docker registry hosted on your Nexus installation.
+    > Build your containerized application and push it to a docker registry hosted on your Nexus installation.
-  e.
-Deploy your application to separate namespaces on your Kubernetes cluster, each namespace represents an environment (Dev, Test and Prod).
+    > Deploy your application to separate namespaces on your Kubernetes cluster, each namespace represents an environment (Dev, Test and Prod).
-  f.
-After each deployment an automated smoke test should be done to verify the application’s health.
+    > After each deployment an automated smoke test should be done to verify the application’s health.
-  g.
-Between each deployment stage add a stage to simulate the execution of the respective automated tests (regression tests, integration tests, and load and performance tests).
+    > Between each deployment stage add a stage to simulate the execution of the respective automated tests (regression tests, integration tests, and load and performance tests).
-  h.
-Your pipeline should showcase deploy-on-green method.
+    > Your pipeline should showcase deploy-on-green method.

 9. All your deployments should be done using the same custom Helm chart.
-  This chart should be modular and configurable according to each environment’s different configurations.
+    > This chart should be modular and configurable according to each environment’s different configurations.
 Making sure that all applications’ components are covered.

-10. You should assess and understand your applications structure and include the needed Kubernetes resources accordingly in your Helm chart.
+11. You should assess and understand your applications structure and include the needed Kubernetes resources accordingly in your Helm chart.
-  Making sure that the properties that will change between each environment should be covered in your configurations.
-Your application should be accessible via an HTTP URL which should be different for each environment.
+    > Making sure that the properties that will change between each environment should be covered in your configurations.
+    > Your application should be accessible via an HTTP URL which should be different for each environment.

-10.All your scripts and automation should be hosted on a separate GitHub repository.
+10. All your scripts and automation should be hosted on a separate GitHub repository.

-11.Your application’s configurations should be hosted on a separate GitHub repository as well.
+11. Your application’s configurations should be hosted on a separate GitHub repository as well.
-  Considering separating the different configurations for the different environments to ensure accessibility as well as organizing them.
+    > Considering separating the different configurations for the different environments to ensure accessibility as well as organizing them.
-  Your pipeline should apply any configuration changes done on this repository.
+    > Your pipeline should apply any configuration changes done on this repository.

 12.Your Jenkins setup should utilize Kubernetes on-demand agents that are at least:
-a.
+> a.
 One for maven builds.
-b.
+> b.
 One for docker builds.
-c.
+> c.
 One for Helm deployments.

 13.Make sure that each different stage runs on the agent with the required capabilities.